Tales of My Home

 I can’t help but think the march was of anti-Catholic types, of which there were still many (soon I hope to write about the Catholic school controversy of 1888 of Haverhill).
 But more research is needed.
 If anyone’s ancestor was a member of the Grey Presbyterian church in Lawrence, it would be great if you could contact me about the origins of your ancestors.

-Below: First Presbyterian Church (The Grey Church), Lawrence, Mass.
-(Does anyone have the address??)
+Below: First Presbyterian Church (The Grey Church), 315 Haverhill Street(?), Lawrence, Mass.

 The Ayer Mill Clock Tower hovers above Lawrence, mid 1980s.
 Photo by Butch Fontaine.